 - 1. Low Water Pressure Limit Switch: This boiler is intended to operate at pressures exceeding 10 psig.
-If the water pressure drops to below 10 psig, there is a water pressure limit switch that interrupts boiler operation and displays the message "PR0" on the display module.
+If the water pressure drops to below 10 psig, there is a water pressure limit switch that interrupts boiler operation and displays the message "PR0" on the interface unit.
 The combustion air fan completes a post-purge in this event.
 Once the low water pressure condition is corrected the boiler will reinitiate a heating cycle if there remains a call for heat. - 2.
 High Water Temperature Limit Switch: The boiler is equipped with a limit switch that will interrupt the heating cycle and execute a post-purge if the water temperature increases to above the limit set point of 225°F. - 3.
 High Flue Temperature Limit Switch: The high flue temperature limit switch will interrupt the heating cycle if it senses flue gas temperatures above 210°F. - 4.
-Blocked Vent Pressure Limit Switch: This switch prevents the boiler from operating if the vent pressure exceeds 2 inches water column.
+Blocked Vent Pressure Limit Switch: This switch prevents the boiler from operating if the vent pressure exceeds 2 inches of water column.
 This will prevent the boiler from operating if the vent pipe is blocked.
-The boiler will indicate "FLU" on the display module.